schizoidnightmares/schizoidnightmares.com/_posts/2024/2024-06-05-plotbible.md

 ## This doesn't change my other projects
 PlotBible is proprietary because it has to be. *Absurd Realms* and my music releases do not require commercialization and will remain under free cultural licensing.

+*As this article describes a proprietary service, I do not license it under Creative Commons.
+Full copyright applies (except for the now-old PlotBible icon above) © Schizoid Nightmares.*